Table of Contents

 Add membership tiers.
 Instead of one price for everyone, create tiers — a base tier for content access and a premium tier that adds group chat, direct messages, or exclusive resources.
 Tiers increase average revenue per member without requiring more content.
 See the membership tiers guide for pricing math at different revenue levels.

 Monitor churn metrics weekly.
 Track your renewal rate, failed payment rate, and voluntary versus involuntary churn split.
 If your involuntary churn exceeds 5% monthly, your payment recovery flow needs attention.
-According to Mighty Networks’ community research, 57% of community professionals track weekly and monthly active member ratios as their primary health metric.
+For the acquisition side — how to get your first 50 paying members, build referral loops, and convert free followers — see our Telegram paid community growth playbook.
+For the revenue strategy that ties pricing, LTV, and enforcement together, see our Telegram paid community revenue guide.

 What Mistakes Kill Paid Telegram Communities?